Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Schedule Analysis

-- When the Wolverines beat the North Carolina Tar Heels (No. 20 in the AP's Top 25) on December 20 by a score of 76-68, it was their signature win of the season thus far.
+- In their best win of the season, the Wolverines defeated the No. 20 North Carolina Tar Heels, 76-68, on December 20.

-- The Wolverines have seven wins against Quadrant 1 teams, tied for the 18th-most in the country.
+- The Wolverines have seven wins versus Quadrant 1 opponents, tied for the 18th-most in Division 1.

 Michigan 2022-23 Best Wins